 Step Four: Training and Support

 Rolling out a solution as robust as an ERP system doesn’t stop with implementation.
-Major technology changes will always be somewhat disruptive, but these disruptions should be planned for, communicated, and focused primarily on facilitating employee training and adoption after completing the software configuration.
-If team members don’t know to use the new system properly, you’ve accomplished nothing.
+Significant technology changes will always be somewhat disruptive, but these disruptions should be planned for, communicated, and focused on facilitating employee training and adoption after completing the software configuration.
+If team members don’t know to use the new system correctly, you’ve accomplished nothing.
 Extensive training and documentation should be the final step to ensure success with your new ERP solution.

 When Should IT Get Involved?